aslamhus/RectanglePacker/README.md

 Run the heuristic multiple times with different starting best guesses, leveraging web workers for efficiency if necessary.
 Develop a method to measure the viability of the solutions, with remaining space as the main criterion.

 Currently, the heuristic iterates downwards from a high initial best guess, reducing the number of columns until a solution is found.
 This means that the optimal solution is sometimes missed.
-Starting with a range of best guesses, some of which purposefully overshooting the bin area, would increase the likelihood of an optimal solution.
+Starting with a range of best guesses, some of which purposefully overshoot the bin area, would increase the likelihood of an optimal solution.

 ## Test the RectanglePacker online